Essence91214/RepData_PeerAssessment1/PA1_template.md

 ```

-The 5-minute interval, on average across all the days in the dataset, that contains the maximum number of  steps is 835.
+**The 5-minute interval, on average across all the days in the dataset, that contains the maximum number of  steps is 835**.

 ### Step 4: How do you deal with Imputing missing values and what is its impact on the mean and the median?